-When a vacancy occurs or a new position is created in the bargaining unit, the City shall notify the Union in writing and post notice of the position on bulletin boards at City Hall, RCMP, City Stores lunch room, Fire hall, Civic Centre, Swimming Pool, cemetery, landfill site, and campground for a minimum of seven (7) calendar days in order that all members will know of the position and be able to make written application.
+When a vacancy occurs or a new position is created in the bargaining unit, the City shall notify the Union in writing and post notice of the position on bulletin boards at City Hall, RCMP, Public Works lunch room, Fire Rescue, Civic Centre, Swimming Pool, cemetery and landfill site for a minimum of seven (7) calendar days in order that all members will know of the position and be able to make written application.
 If the City does not intend to immediately post the position, the Union shall be notified in writing within seven (7) calendar days as to the City's plans for filling the position.
 A casual position shall not be declared regular until it has been posted and filled in accordance with this Article.